ravi5781/JDBC/README.md

 # Interfaces that are available in JDBC API

-• Connection: This interface is used to establish connection between Java and database.
+• **Connection**: This interface is used to establish connection between Java and database.

-• Statement: This interface is used to create a platform for executing the SQL Queries.
+• **Statement**: This interface is used to create a platform for executing the SQL Queries.

-• PreparedStatement: This interface extends Statement Interface and also used to create a platform for executing DQL queries.
+• **PreparedStatement**: This interface extends Statement Interface and also used to create a platform for executing DQL queries.

-• ResultSet: This interface is used to retrieve the data from the resultant table that will be stored in cursor or buffer memory.
+• **ResultSet**: This interface is used to retrieve the data from the resultant table that will be stored in cursor or buffer memory.